-Registration for STUDENT FORMULA competitions held in 2017 must be completed on-line.
+Registration for STUDENT FORMULA competitions held in 2018 must be completed online.
 Online registration must be done by either (a) an SAEINDIA member or (b) the official faculty advisor connected with the registering university and recorded as such in the SAEINDIA record system.
+Team Once Registered, No Changes will be allowed in the Team list (Members) including Faculty Advisor

-Note: It typically takes at least 10 working Days between the time you complete an on-line SAEINDIA membership application and our system recognizes you as eligible to register your team.
+Note: It typically takes at least 10 working Days between the time you complete an online SAEINDIA membership application and our system recognizes you as eligible to register your team.

-A7.2 Entries per University - STUDENT FORMULA 2017 Competitions - Registering Teams - For the purposes of registering and competing, a Universities team are considered to be separate and independent entities if they are from a different campus.
+A7.2 Entries per University - STUDENT FORMULA 2018 Competitions - Registering Teams - For the purposes of registering and competing, a Universities team are considered to be separate and independent entities if they are from a different campus.
 A university may register as many teams in the same competition; however only one team per university campus will be selected for the final event based on their performance and university recommendation.